alexanderschroll/Pathfinding-Visualiser/README.md

-# 🚀 Pathfinding-Visualiser
+# 🚀 Pathfinding Visualiser

 Welcome to Pathfinding Visualiser!
-I built this web-based application because I was always fascinated by pathfinding algorithms, and always wanted to visualise them in action.
+I built this web-based application because I was always fascinated by pathfinding algorithms, and always wanted to visualise them in action.\
+You can access it here: https://alexanderschroll.github.io/Pathfinding-Visualiser

 ## Meet the Algorithms